 History

-The roots of the tradition lie in Byzantine culture, from which the Old Believer Church has inherited two values – the writing of icons, which is a cultural-historical heritage, and sign singing, which is an intangible cultural heritage.
-The eight-mode system, or "voices", which is the foundation of all chants, was inherited from Byzantium.
-It reached Kievan Rus before its Christianisation in year 988.
-The principle of the eight modes also affirms the deeply sacred significance of chants – God created Earth in six days and rested on the seventh, while the eighth signifies the symbolic future after Christ's second coming.
-Sign singing represents a "second philosophy", beautiful in its power and constancy of unison.
-There are accounts that the “angel-like” beauty of Greek chants was a decisive factor in knyaz Vladimir’s acceptance of Eastern Christianity for Russia.
-In the following centuries, sign singing in Russia developed in symbiosis with the Greeks, who came to teach the inhabitants of Russia.
-By mutually enriching each other, several directions of sign singing emerged in the "musical laboratories" of Russian monasteries, reaching peaks of mastery by the mid-17th century.
+The roots of the tradition lie in Byzantine culture, from which the Old Believer Church has inherited two values: the drawing of icons, which is part of the cultural–historical heritage, and sign singing, which is part of the intangible cultural heritage.
+The eight–mode system, or “voices”, which is the foundation of all chants, was inherited from Byzantium.
+It reached Kievan Rus before its Christianisation in the year 988.
+The principle of the eight modes also affirms the deeply sacred significance of chants – God created the Earth in six days and rested on the seventh, while the eighth signifies the symbolic future after Christ’s second coming.
+Sign singing represents a “second philosophy”, beautiful in the power and constancy of its unison sound.
+There are accounts that the “angelic” beauty of Greek chants was a decisive factor in Prince Vladimir’s acceptance of Eastern Christianity in Russia.
+In the following centuries, sign singing in Russia developed in symbiosis with that of the Greeks, who came to teach the inhabitants of Russia.
+By mutually enriching one another, sign singing developed in several directions in the “musical laboratories” of Russian monasteries, reaching peaks of mastery by the mid–17th century.
 This was ensured by professional regents, choirs, and generous court support, which came to an end with the schism of Russian Orthodoxy following the reforms of 1666–1667.
-These reforms called for modernisation and a rejection of all ancient Byzantine elements, including sign singing, which was also cursed and excluded from the reformed church.
+These reforms called for modernisation and a rejection of all ancient Byzantine elements, including sign singing, which was also condemned and excluded from the reformed church.
 In its place came multi-voiced singing, while the Old Believers went into exile, preserving the ancient traditions of chanting.
 Only the Old Believers have inherited these traditions in their pure, original form.
-Thanks to their steadfast fidelity (to God's will), the transmission from generation to generation has been maintained.
-At the turn of the millennium, the Pomorian Old Believer congregation in Latvia proudly noted that it had 20–25 regents who have fully mastered this significant spiritual singing tradition.
-In the concert of 2014, the phrase "20 across the entire Baltics" resonated.
+Thanks to their steadfast fidelity (to God’s will), the transmission from generation to generation has been maintained.
+At the turn of the millennium, the Pomorian Old Believer congregation in Latvia proudly noted that it had 20–25 regents who had fully mastered this significant spiritual singing tradition.
+In a concert in 2014, the phrase “20 across the entire Baltics” resonated.
 The uniqueness of these chants was recognised even during the Soviet era, when recordings were collected and published in Estonia, Lithuania, and Latvia.
-In the years of independence, teaching materials were published in each country, but CD recordings and a permanent choir with paid singers exist only in Latvia.
+In the years of independence, teaching materials have been published in each country, but CD recordings and a permanent choir with paid singers exist only in Latvia.
 Therefore, we bear the responsibility for preserving this tradition throughout the Baltics and the world, where there are no other Pomorian Old Believer congregations.

 Additional Information

-Sacred chants exist only in connection with knowledge of the Holy Scriptures, which the bearers of oral tradition acquire as participants in the liturgy, but regents study more intensively – either at the Grebenscikov Spiritual School or independently and at other church-recognised spiritual schools in Latvia and abroad.
+Sacred chants exist only in connection with knowledge of the Holy Scriptures, which the bearers of oral tradition acquire as participants in the liturgy, but regents study more intensively, either at the Grebenshchikov Spiritual school or independently, and at other church-approved spiritual schools in Latvia and abroad.

 Masters

-Jevgenijs Grigorjevs – the regent of the Grebenscikov Old Believer Choir, author of several textbooks and studies, lecturer at the Spiritual School, currently 56 years old, has served in the church since the age of 16 and has never worked a secular job; has experienced the uplift of the national awakening, which also pertained to sign singing and the heightened interest in traditions, as well as the decline of enthusiasm; an active defender of the "professional level".
+Jevgenijs Grigorjevs, the regent of the Grebenshchikov Old Believer Choir, author of several textbooks and studies, and lecturer at the Spiritual School, is currently 56 years old and has served in the church since the age of 16; he has never worked in a secular job.
+He has experienced the resurgence of the national awakening, which also applied to sign singing and a heightened interest in traditions, as well as the decline in enthusiasm.
+He is an active “professional level” preserver of the tradition.

-Georgijs Zamarajevs – the pastor and regent of the Daugavpils Jaunbuve and Endzeli (Jekabpils municipality) congregations, an active enthusiast and expert in sign singing with a musical education, passion, and perfect command of the Latvian language.
+Georgijs Zamarajevs: the pastor and regent of the Daugavpils Jaunbūve and Endželi (Jēkabpils district) congregations, an active enthusiast and expert in sign singing with a musical education, passion, and perfect command of the Latvian language.

 Agencies and Institutions